uport-project/veramo-website/docs/react_native_tutorials/react_native_setup_identifiers.md

 export default App
 ```

 Close the packager and rebuild the app.
-Once loaded hit the **Create identifier** button a few times and you should see
+Once loaded hit the **Create identifier** button a few times, and you should see
 your identifiers being created!

 ## Building for production